ul. Strzegomska 2-4

 © 2009 – Global4Net.
 All Rights Reserved.

-With tons of textiles products thrown away each year, we need more sustainable approach to buying clothes (and other products as well).
+With tons of textile products thrown away each year, we need a more sustainable approach to buying clothes (and other products as well).
 Our landfills are literally filled with products that are still in good condition and could easily be reused by someone else.
 That’s, in short, what the circular economy is about.
 And there is one trend within it that we want to discuss today – recommerce.

 Recommerce is a term coined from two words – reverse and commerce.
 In short, it’s all about selling and buying second-hand clothes and other products instead of buying new ones.
 To show you the importance of this branch of commerce, let’s have a look at some facts:

 The result?
 Landfills overflowing with cheap clothes, usually made mostly of polyester.
 In Accra, the capital city of Ghana, there is a huge landfill that’s mostly made of unwanted clothes (estimations are clothes constitute 60% of the landfill’s content).

 Obviously, all these clothes and other products are a big threat to the environment.
 That’s why there is an urgent need for more sustainable solutions.
 And that’s where recommerce steps into the game.

 Reverse commerce is all about selling pre-owned products, especially clothes (fashion recommerce).
 The idea itself is not new.
 The Salvation Army began its thrift shop work in 18973, and today, there are thousands of thrift stores offering second-hand products, primarily clothes but also sporting equipment and household appliances.
 Recommerce simply digitizes this approach to shopping and moves it to the online world.

 Any examples?
 Some time ago, Zalando started offering pre-owned fashion products.
 Their offer comprises over 400,000 products!

 And then, there is the Vinted mobile app that’s also all about buying and selling pre-owned clothes.
 According to Statista4, this app has registered over 34 million downloads in 2021 alone.